zhiyuansu0326/zhiyuansu0326.github.io/_pages/about.md

 My research interests focus on **reinforcement learning, online learning, continual learning, recommender system, and computational advertising**.
 In addition, I am also interested in board application of AI models.
 Recently, I am focusing on:
 (1) sequential bidding ranking algorithms;
-(2) controllable model editing in generative recommendation.
+(2) controllable model editing in sequential recommendation.
 My research aims to build **intelligent systems that are elegant in theory and effective in practice**, and provide credible solutions to the urgent needs of contemporary society.